Today's lowest mortgage rate? 15-year terms | April 26, 2023

 Our goal here at Credible Operations, Inc., NMLS Number 1681276, referred to as "Credible" below, is to give you the tools and confidence you need to improve your finances.
 Although we do promote products from our partner lenders, all opinions are our own.

-Check out the mortgage rates for April 26, 2022, which are mostly unchanged from yesterday.
+Check out the mortgage rates for April 26, 2023, which are trending down from yesterday.
 (Credible)

-Based on data compiled by Credible, mortgage rates for home purchases have remained unchanged for three key terms and fallen for one other term since yesterday.
+Based on data compiled by Credible, mortgage rates for home purchases have fallen for three key terms, while one term remained steady since yesterday.

 To find great mortgage rates, start by using Credible’s secured website, which can show you current mortgage rates from multiple lenders without affecting your credit score.
 You can also use Credible’s mortgage calculator to estimate your monthly mortgage payments.